AbsolutDev/infoPad/README.md

 Each of the external APIs is accessed using specific methods:
 * Accuweather provides 12 hour and 5 days forecast in JSON format
 * Weather alerts are retrieved from the UK's [MET Office's RSS feed](https://www.metoffice.gov.uk/public/data/PWSCache/WarningsRSS/Region/UK) in XML format.
-* A [SOAP envelope](https://www.w3schools.com/xml/xml_soap.asp) is used to query National Rail Enquiries which returns UK trains timetables in XML format
+* A [SOAP envelope](https://www.w3schools.com/xml/xml_soap.asp) is used to query [National Rail Enquiries](https://www.nationalrail.co.uk/) which returns UK train timetables in XML format.
-* [Gradle](https://gradle.org/) is used to access the Google Calendar API and calendar entries are exported in CSV format
+* [Gradle](https://gradle.org/) is used to access the [Google Calendar API](https://developers.google.com/calendar/api/guides/overview) and calendar entries are exported in CSV format
 * News are queried from the [BBC RSS Feed](http://feeds.bbci.co.uk/news/rss.xml?edition=uk) in XML format
 * The BOSE Soundtouch smart speaker REST API is accessed directly using **http requests**.

-The audio player module, menu buttons and icons have been designed/created using [Inkscape](https://inkscape.org/).
+The audio player module, app menu buttons and icons have been designed/created using [Inkscape](https://inkscape.org/).
 <br><br>

 # Setup